influxdata/telegraf/plugins/inputs/kernel/README.md

 Kernel Samepage Merging is generally documented in [kernel documentation][1] and the available metrics exposed via sysfs are documented in [admin guide][2]

-Pressure Stall Information is documented in [kernel documentation][3].
+Pressure Stall Information is exposed through `/proc/pressure` and is documented in [kernel documentation][3].
 Kernel version 4.20 or later is required.
 Examples of PSI:

 ```shell
 # /proc/pressure/cpu